 You do NOT need expensive ‘motorhome' toilet paper.
 In fact, the cheapest stuff you can find in the supermarket is PERFECT- anything which dissolves quickly.

 But we DO recommend toilet chemicals.
 We've tried a lot of different types, including detergent tabs, which were ok but didn't stop the smell.
-This stuff is very good and lasts a long time.
-Sadly, we can't find anything similar in Europe.

 Also, if it's a ‘new' van to you, you might want to freshen up the toilet cassette using this pack.